 Reusable code will be prioritised above duplicates and reworked in the long term.
 Without changing the codes, it is simple to adapt your automation to other contexts by using externally defined variables in scripts and specialised tools.

-Remember to apply the same standards to your DevOps automation as you do to your regular code/feature development.
+Remember to apply the same standards to your DevOps automation as you do for your regular code/feature development.
 Peer review, reuse, modularity, adaptability, source control, and unit tests should be present.

 Using DevOps techniques with other departments in your business could increase productivity.
 Marketing, development, and operations tasks are combined with an agile, DevOps-driven management approach, which fosters interdependency across teams to provide coordinated action.